Alfareiza/calc-payment/README.md

 ## How to execute

-Once the environment has been isolated, you can execute the program, yet you need [the txt file](https://github.com/Alfareiza/calc-payment/blob/main/file.txt) with the information for calculating.
+Once the environment has been isolated, you can execute the program, you will need [the txt file](https://github.com/Alfareiza/calc-payment/blob/main/file.txt) with the information for the calculation to work.

-With the repository, has been downloaded an example file that you can modify, respecting the pattern of the lines.
+With the repository, has been downloaded a file sample file that you can modify, respecting the pattern of the lines.

 So, for the magic to happen, execute the next command: